nshkrdotcom/jsv/README.md

 ### Roadmap

+- Clean builder API so builder is always the first argument
 - Support for custom vocabularies
 - Declare a JSON codec module directly as httpc resolver option.
 This will be implemented if needed, we do not think there will be a strong demand for that.